handmakerzhm/Arrays/README.md

 Experimenting with the unicode characters.

-Adding more unicode for references plus a media media query for font sizing when the screen goes below a certain width.
+U2: Adding more unicode for references plus a media media query for font sizing when the screen goes below a certain width.

+U3: Making notes of some unicode characters.
+This file will need to be changed for clarity and organization. :note;-) 'task attention'.

 ---